-APPENDIX A, PAGE 12.
+APPENDIX 4, PALIF 12

-Increase funding and incentivize development of affordable housing:
+Increase funding and incentivize development of affordable housing.

-- > "Require future building to include a percentage of low income housing." - "Discard the mindset that enables developers to only develop land that will maximize their profits the most by building tightly-congested neighborhoods with as many houses as they can squeeze onto a lot vs. mixed-income housing or rental properties.
-Low-income individuals who work in Round Rock should have a fighting chance to live in Round Rock." - "Require every developer to set aside/purchase lots on which workforce housing can be built -- rental and home ownership." - "Incentivize investment in affordable housing by the private sector."
+- "Require future building to include a percentage of low income housing." - "Discord the mindset that enables developers to only develop lond that will maximize their profits the most by building tightly-congested neighbarhoods with as many houses as they can squaeze onto a lot vs. mixed-income housing or rental properties.
+Low-income individuals who work in Round Rock should have o fighting chooce to live in Round Rock." - "Require every developer to set aside/purchase lats on which workforce housing can be huilt - rental and home ownership." - "Incentivize investment in affordable housing by the private sector."

 Resources most needed to help people end their experience with homelessness.
-Not surprisingly, providers of homeless housing and/or services strongly emphasize the need for truly affordable housing.
+Not surprisingly, providers of homeless housing and/or services strongly emphasize the need for truly alfordable housing.
 They also identify the need for specific supportive services and a variety of housing options.

-Affordable and Supportive Housing:

-- "Transitional housing to allow other wrap around services (employment, primary care, mental health care, etc.) to effectively serve and individual or family as the long-term plan for sustainability in the community is developed and implemented." - "Have homeless shelter for men and families - "Our homeless population need housing.
+- Affordable and Supportive Housing: - "Transitional housing to allow other wrop around services (employment, primory care, mental health care, etc.) to effectively serve and individual or family as the lang-term plan for sustainability in the community is developed and implemented." - "Hove homeless shelter far men and families - "Our homeless population need housing.
 They need safe shelters and services to help guide them through the processes." - "Land on which to build homes/units."